Presentation to Young Naturalist Club in Hawrelak Park

 Volunteer opportunities

 We have an ongoing need for volunteers.
-Volunteer work is a great opportunity to gain training and research experience, plus it is a lot of fun!
+Volunteer work is a great opportunity to support and experience research, meet like-minded people, learn stuff, and have fun.

 WISEST students radio tracking coyotes